Lunch Menu

 Interested in TSVI/COMS?

-The Kansas TSVI/COMS Preparation and Mentorship Project supports the training of educators to become TSVIs and/or COMSs.
+The Kansas TSVI/COMS Preparation and Mentorship Project supports the training of educators to become a TSVI and/or COMS.

 Two students work together on building a coding mouse.